reuters-graphics/bluprint_graphics-kit/docs/developers/automated-publishing.md

 This graphics kit can publish projects to our RNGS server using GitHub Actions.

-To set your project up for automated publishing, make sure your repo is located in the [Reuters Graphics Github org](https://github.com/reuters-graphics) then uncomment the YAML file at `.github/workflows/publish.yaml` and further configure the publishing conditions per the comments in that file.
+To set your project up for automated publishing, make sure your repo is located in the [Reuters Graphics Github org](https://github.com/reuters-graphics) then move and uncomment the YAML file at `.github/publish.yaml` and further configure the publishing conditions per the comments in that file.

 ## Publishing from a script